project-jedi/jcl/jcl/docs/Readme.txt

    on changes, reading common data types, scoping a stream, delegating read/write/seek operations.
- - Integration of the JCL help into the help system of Delphi 2005, BDS 2006, Turbo Delphi and Delphi 2007 for Win32.
+ - Integration of the JCL help into the help system of Delphi 2005, BDS 2006, Turbo Delphi and RAD Studio 2007.
  - New IDE expert to have TortoiseSVN (http://tortoisesvn.tigris.org/) and TortoiseCVS (http://tortoisecvs.sourceforge.net/) commands integrated in all supportted IDE.